slamora/brackets-wiki/How-to-Use-Brackets.md

 Code hints are provided by default in a number of places:
 * HTML - tag names, attribute names, attribute values, and `&` entities.
-* CSS - all property names, and enumerated property values (those where the value is a discrete list of keywords).
+* CSS, LESS, SCSS - all property names, and enumerated property values (those where the value is a discrete list of keywords).
     * Code hints don't yet work for shorthand properties (e.g. `background`), only for individual properties (e.g. `background-repeat`).
 * JS - variables and functions, using the [Tern](http://ternjs.net/) code intelligence engine.
     * Tern makes intelligent inferences about what properties and methods a given object contains, based on an analysis of your code.
 In addition to the current file, Brackets looks at other files in the same folder and any files referenced by a `require()` statement.